tcheneau/wiredto154/README.md

 ------------

 * Tony Cheneau
-* Ranganathan Mudumbai (initial code for the UDP radio in Contiki)
+* M. Ranganathan (initial code for the UDP radio in Contiki)

 Conditions Of Use
 -----------------